reynolds6404/sp2_picker/README.md

 # sp2_picker
-This is a simple python script for picking random countries for the game Super Power 2
+This is a simple Discord bot for picking random countries for the game Super Power 2

 I creates lists of 10 countries for a number of players (user input) while making sure there are no duplicates